Evidence on: Inducing for Due Dates

 You can look at the outcomes for the two original groups—the people randomly assigned to induction and those assigned to fetal monitoring—or you can look at the breakdown of what actually happened to the people in the two groups.
 In other words, what happened to the people who were actually induced or actually went into spontaneous labor?

 What happened in the original, randomly assigned groups?

-So we see two very interesting things here: women who went into spontaneous labor, regardless of which group they were originally assigned, had a C-section rate of only 25.7%.
-But if women in the monitoring group had an induction, their C-section rate was much higher than all of the other groups—42%!
+So, we see two very interesting things here: people who went into spontaneous labor, regardless of which group they were originally assigned, had a Cesarean rate of only 25.7%.
+But if people in the expectant management group had an induction, their Cesarean rate was much higher than all of the other groups—42%!

 So what do these numbers mean?